-- 1. If the student does not appeal within the specified timeline in letter, the college designee will notify the student in writing that they will be recommended to the Graduate College for dismissal. - 2.
-If the student does appeal within the specified timeline in the letter, the college designee will notify the student in writing that the college-level appeal was received and will be reviewed. - 3.
+- If the student does not appeal within the specified timeline in letter, the college designee will notify the student in writing that they will be recommended to the Graduate College for dismissal. - If the student does appeal within the specified timeline in the letter, the college designee will notify the student in writing that the collegelevel appeal was received and will be reviewed. - 3.
 The college designee notifies the student in writing of a successful appeal.
-The letter should include any stipulations or restrictions (e.g. if the student is allowed to continue in the program under the condition of academic probation, the letter must outline specifically what the student needs to accomplish and the timeframe to obtain academic good standing).

-4. The college designee notifies the student in writing of an unsuccessful appeal and that they will be recommended to Graduate College for dismissal.
+The letter should include any stipulations or restrictions (e.g. if the student is allowed to continue in the program under the condition of academic probation, the letter must outline specifically what the student needs to accomplish and the timeframe to obtain good academic standing). - 4.
+The college designee notifies the student in writing of an unsuccessful appeal and that they will be recommended to Graduate College for dismissal.

-16.4.4.
+21.4.4.
 Graduate College Review of Dismissal: